 Jointly Provided by The Jackson Laboratory and the University of Connecticut School of Medicine Office of Community and Continuing Medical Education

-Develop an appropriate evaluation plan based on personal and family history assessment
+- Develop an appropriate management plan based on personal and family history assessment

 - Therese Ingram, MA – The Jackson Laboratory